 What to Know Before Hiring in Hong Kong

-To hire employees in Hong Kong, you need to be aware of the customs and government regulations that govern employment practices in Hong Kong.
+To hire employees in Hong Kong, you need to be aware of the customs, compensation and government regulations that govern employment practices in Hong Kong.

 One of the advantages of expanding to Hong Kong for businesses from English-speaking countries is that English is one of the official languages of Hong Kong, alongside Chinese, and is especially common in business settings.
 That said, Cantonese — which differs from Mandarin Chinese — is by far the most commonly spoken language in Hong Kong.
 You can likely hire individuals who are at least bilingual in Cantonese and English if not fluent in other languages, as well, like Mandarin or Putonghua.

 Because of the western influence in Hong Kong and the wide use of English, you may find that some job applicants have both a Chinese name and a western name that is designed to be easier for North Americans and Europeans to pronounce and remember.
 Make sure you know which name a person would like to use.
 It’s also kind to learn a few phrases in Cantonese to use when greeting Hong Kongers, even if the rest of your discussion is in English.

 Managing payroll for employees in Hong Kong is simpler than payroll in many other countries.
 When it comes to paying employees, you should always be aware of the government-mandated minimum wage.
 As of May 2019, the statutory minimum wage rate in Hong Kong is HK$37.5 per hour.
 Hong Kong’s official currency is Hong Kong Dollars.